Autumn in Greenville, SC

 Fall is the perfect time to savor Greenville’s culinary scene outdoors, whether you prefer rooftop views, sidewalk seating, or cozy patios.

-For a meal with a side of fresh air, check out Limoncello, Cantina 76, or UP on the Roof —a favorite for its skyline views and weekend brunch.
+For a meal with a side of fresh air, check out Cantina 76, The Slice, or UP on the Roof, a favorite for its skyline views and weekend brunch.
 Looking for a unique spot?
 Grab a pumpkin-inspired treat from Camilla Kitchen at M. Judson Booksellers and enjoy it while sitting on their inviting steps.
-Or, swing by Rise Bakery for an artisanal pastry and take a stroll around The Village of West Greenville with your croissant in hand.
+Or, swing by Rise Bakery for an artisanal pastry and take a stroll around The Village with your croissant in hand.
 From muffins and scones to cookies and fresh bread, the flavors of fall are calling!

 Looking for more options?
 Try dining on the patio at one of these local favorites: